lae/ansible-role-proxmox/README.md

 pve_storages: [] # List of storages to manage in PVE.
 See section on Storage Management.
 pve_datacenter_cfg: {} # Dictionary to configure the PVE datacenter.cfg config file.
 pve_domains_cfg: [] # List of realms to use as authentication sources in the PVE domains.cfg config file.
+pve_no_log: false # Set this to true in production to disable logging for strorage add to avoid having credentials leaked in log.
 ```

 To enable clustering with this role, configure the following variables appropriately: